 My role at Monzo has evolved from leading teams directly to managing managers and supporting engineering across our Core Banking collective.
 I’ve hired two engineering managers in the process.
 Onboarding managers is nothing like onboarding software engineers.
 For one thing, the stakes are higher.
-A new manager can help a team realise its full potential, or they can cause it to stall completely.
+A new manager can raise the ceiling of a team’s potential, or they can cause it to stall completely.

 So how do you set an engineering manager up for success?
 My approach is to be prescriptive about what to focus on for the first 3 weeks.
 After that, I ask the new manager to draft a plan based on everything they’ve learned so far.
 The goal is to set them up with the tools to drive their own onboarding process.